t3rn/t3rn/docs/main/docs/executor/become-an-executor/binary-setup/mac/binary-setup.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# How to Become an Executor
+# Binary Setup

 Welcome to the t3rn Executor Setup!
 This guided process will help you configure your executor with ease, providing step-by-step instructions to ensure a smooth start.
 Let's get you set up and ready to operate efficiently across multiple blockchain networks.